Sachin Goyal

 Hello All !!
 Welcome to my tiny corner on the web.

-I am a third year PhD student in the Machine Learning Department (MLD) at CMU, where I am advised by Prof. Zico Kolter .
+I am a fourth year PhD student in the Machine Learning Department (MLD) at CMU, where I am advised by Prof. Zico Kolter .
 My current research focus includes robust training and finetuning of foundation models.

 Prior to CMU, I was a Research Fellow at Microsoft Research, India advised by Prateek Jain and Harsha Vardhan Simhadri .
 I worked on EdgeML, developing ML algorithms for severely resource constrained devices.